OctopusDeploy/docs/docs/operations-runbooks/runbook-publishing/index.md

 position: 30
 ---

+Runbooks and deployments define their processes in exactly the same way.
+However, where a deployment has a [release](/docs/octopus-concepts/releases.md), a runbook has what is called a Snapshot.

 ## Snapshots

-Runbooks and deployments define their processes in exactly the same manor.
-However, where a deployment has a [release](/docs/octopus-concepts/releases.md), a runbook has what is called a Snapshot.
 For a given runbook, you can have two snapshots:
 - Draft
 - Published

 Similar to releases, the version of any packages that are used in the runbook are also snapshotted.
-This means if a newer version of the package is uploaded, and you wish to use it in your runbook, then you will need to create a new snapshot of the runbook.
+This means if a newer version of the package is uploaded, and you wish to use it in your runbook, you need to create a new snapshot of the runbook.

 ### Draft snapshot